Finding the solution to greasy hair

 I have greasy hair, what can I do about it?
 Greasy hair doesn't mean your hair is dirty, the real cause is sebum production.
 Fortunately, nature has the solution.

-To diagnose an oily scalp, look in a mirror and run your hand through your hair.
+To know if you have an oily scalp, look in a mirror and run your hand through your hair.
 Is your hair oily, shiny, weighed down or difficult to style?

 If so, you have an oily scalp.
 And because scalp issues affect the hair too, your hair is also oily.
-Oily scalps are caused by an overproduction of sebum, called hyperseborrhea.
-Although sebum is essential because it acts as a lubricant and protects the hair against external aggressions, in excess it suffocates the skin and roots.
-This is sometimes accompanied by itching and even dandruff (oily, not dry dandruff) due to an imbalance of the scalp and the proliferation of bacteria that weakens the skin.
+Oily scalps are caused by an overproduction of sebum.
+Although sebum is essential because it acts as a lubricant and protects the hair against external aggressions, in excess it can cause hair to look oily and/or greasy.
+This is sometimes accompanied by visible flakes.
 An oily scalp is more than just a "bad hair day", it can be a real source of discomfort.